SamyakSS83/filerec/README.md

 # FileRec - Advanced File Recovery Tool

-FileRec is a high-performance forensic file carving tool designed to recover deleted or lost files from disk images.
+FileRec forensic file carving tool designed to recover deleted or lost files from disk images.
 It primarily uses signature-based detection and structure validation to recover various file types when filesystem metadata is damaged or unavailable.

+I was bored and deleted a meme of my pendrive so I decided to build this ;)

+If anyone of you finds this cool, star it, or better yet send a PR and contribute to it.
 ## Features

 - ✅ **Multiple File Type Support**: Recovers JPEG, PNG, PDF, and ZIP/Archive files